codeliezel/technical-article/README.md

 #### Steps on how it works? <a name="customers-work"></a>

 1. Log in to the mobile app and open the sidebar menu.
-2. Click on the menu option called "international transfers" and search for the bank's name to make a transaction.
+2. Click on the menu option called "international transfers" and search for the bank's name and account number to make a transaction.
-3. Once the bank name is gotten successfully, you can send money to a given account number.
+3. Follow the instructions on the screen to complete a transaction.

 -----